-This plugin is a Unreal Engine 4 C++ runtime plugin provides server admins of your game with an easy to use interface to control their online multiplayer game servers while they are connected to the game.
+This is a Unreal Engine 4 and 5 C++ runtime plugin which provides server admins of your game with an easy to use interface to control their online multiplayer game servers while they are connected to the game.

 The controls range from changing the currently loaded map to any other available map, to kicking and banning users and modifying the game rules while the game is running.
 It is the perfect tool for both every day server administration as well as competitive match moderation.

 Find the plugin on the Unreal Engine marketplace here.

 Q: Are you going to release the 5.0 version soon?